Flexible Working Policy

 Flexible work does not just mean working part-time instead, or full-time, or changing the hours that you work.

-If you are a staff member you have a “right to request” flexible working arrangements.
-You can ask: · to change your working arrangements – either permanently or for a set time · anytime, from your first day of work. · for any purpose or reason.
+If you are a staff member you have a “right to request” flexible working arrangements, noting flexible working arrangements are not normally approved as permanent.
+You can ask: · to change your working arrangements, noting flexible working arrangements are not normally approved as permanent they are usually temporary/for a fixed term/set time · anytime, from your first day of work. · for any purpose or reason.
 For example, caring for children or older parents, playing sports, or working in the community. · for flexible working arrangements, but the employer does not have to agree with the request if there is a good business reason for declining. |

 If you are an employer, you have a “duty to consider” any requests.
 You: · must think carefully about every request and reply in writing as soon as possible, but not later than two (2) weeks. · do not have to agree to it if there is a good business reason for declining, however, employees do have a right to ask for flexible working arrangements. · can only say “no” for certain reasons – these reasons need to be stated if the application is declined. |